rimutaka/posts/lambda-url-with-cloudfront/readme-cloudfront-guide.md

 # AWS Lambda with CloudFront configuration guide

-This post explores different configuration options for invoking AWS Lambda via CloudFront to help you understand how different CloudFront and Lambda Function URL settings affect CORS and Authorization headers.
+This post explores different configuration options for invoking AWS Lambda via CloudFront to demonstrate how different CloudFront and Lambda Function URL settings affect CORS and authorization headers.

 ## Overview